Forms and Validation

 - Specific fields have strong associations.

-Labels should follow the vertical format of the form.
-Place labels above their respective fields, and align with Input Field text.
-Group a label with its field so that there is a clear distinction between fields.
+In general, labels should follow the vertical format of the form.
+Place labels above their respective fields and align with the left edge of the form element.
+If the form has a limited amount of height available to it, labels can also be placed to the left of the field as long as the placement of labels is consistent within the form.
+Either way, group a label with its field so that there is a clear distinction between fields.

 Rules of Thumb